akshaybabloo/Ruby-on-rails-4-notes/README.md

         def change
         end

-app/modles (everything in model is singular):
+app/modles (everything in a model is singular):

 subject.rb
     With class name `Subject` that inherits `ActiveRecord::Base`